 Creditors are continuously working to remove late or defaulted debts off their books.
 There are two common reasons companies do this.
 First, too much bad debt on their books can have their financial standing look negative.
 Second, if a defaults on a debt an unsecured creditor like a credit card company is not likely to receive anything.
-It makes sense to reduce the consumer’s debt and collect some money rather than get nothing or pursue expensive legal options.
-One way they accomplish this is to offer a reduction of debt to consumers who have a financial hardship.
+It makes sense to reduce the consumer’s debt and collect at least some money rather than get nothing or pursue expensive legal options.
+One way credit card companies accomplish this is to offer a reduction of debt to consumers who have a financial hardship.
 This means if you qualify for a hardship program you may be able to significantly reduce your credit card debts and other unsecured debts.

-When you provide us with information about your debts and financial hardship we will have two companies evaluate your situation and determine if you could qualify for their hardship based debt relief program.
+When you request a debt relief report on our website, we will have two companies evaluate your situation and determine if you could qualify for their hardship based debt relief program.

 After a careful consultation with you and a review of your situation these companies will provide you with a debt reduction report.
 The combination of a free consultation and debt reduction report will allow you to make an informed decision on your options with no cost, no pressure and no obligation.

 Credit Card Bailout Step by Step

-- Submit your total credit card debt on the report request form.
+- Submit your credit card debt and other debts on the report request form.